DavideRossi1/AdvancedHPC-Project/Distributed_MatMul/README.md

 ![basic](imgs/basic.png)

-`startingCol` is a shift that allows to correctly position the $C_{block}$ in the $C_{loc}$ matrix.
-Except for this, the code is straightforward: each process computes its part of the $C_{loc}$ matrix by iterating over the rows of $A_{loc}$ and the columns of $B_{col}$.
+`startingCol` is a shift that allows to directly position `myCBlock` in `myC`.
+Except for this, the code is straightforward: each process computes its part of `myC` by iterating over the rows of `myA` and the columns of `columnB`.

 ## Improved CPU version

 The improved CPU version uses the BLAS library to compute the matrix-matrix multiplication.
 The BLAS library is a set of routines that provide standard building blocks for performing basic vector and matrix operations.
 The routine we are interested in is `dgemm`, which computes the matrix-matrix product of two matrices with double-precision elements.
-The code here is just a little bit more complex than the basic version: product and $C_{block}$ placement are split in two different steps:
+The code here is just a little bit more complex than the basic version: product and `myCBlock` placement are split in two different steps:

 ![blas](imgs/blas.png)